mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **App Service Plan:** Every web app you create runs inside of an App Service plan.
 Multiple apps can run inside of a single App Service plan.

 The following pricing tiers are available in App Service:
--Free - no-cost
+- Free - no-cost
--Shared - low-cost
+- Shared - low-cost
--Basic, Standard, Premium, and PremiumV2 - highest cost tiers with additional features
+- Basic, Standard, Premium, and PremiumV2 - highest cost tiers with additional features

 "You are charged for App Service plans even when no web apps are running in them.
 If you do have web apps in your App Service plan, you are still charged if you stop the web apps.
 The only way to avoid being billed for an App Service plan is to delete it."